Native defects and impurities in talcum quasi-2D layers: Results and discussions

 Due to the addition of extra electron(s), the energy levels are shifted toward the conduction band edge in the negative charge states of the silicon vacancy.
-As a consequence, numerous occupied and unoccupied defects show up in the bandgap of talcum for V$_{\text{Si}}$(-) defect, see Fig.~\ref{fig:charged_vacancy}, with numerous excitation possibilities.
+As a consequence, numerous occupied and unoccupied defects show up in the bandgap of talcum for V$_{\text{Si}}$(-) defect, see Fig.~\ref{fig:vacancy}, with numerous excitation possibilities.
 On the one hand, we find the excitation from the highest occupied defect state to the lowest unoccupied defect state in the minority spin channel unstable, i.e., it relaxes back to the ground state.
-On the other hand, excitation from the third highest energy level to the lowest energy unoccupied state gives a stable excited state that lies 0.62~eV above the ground state.
+On the other hand, excitation from the third-highest energy level to the lowest energy unoccupied state gives a stable excited state that lies 0.62~eV above the ground state.
+Therefore, the negatively charged silicon vacancy fulfills the minimal requirements of a spin qubit and can be a potential candidate for further studies with more adequate techniques, such as CASSCF-NEVPT2 \cite{benedek_accurate_2024}.

-Compared to the neutral charge state, the hyperfine tensors' principal values of the first neighbor oxygen atoms spread in a broader range from -86.25~MHz to -143.0~MHz.
-The $A_{zz}$ hyperfine component of the inner O(I.) oxygen is found to be -86.9~MHz, while the $A_{zz}$ values of the outer O(III.) oxygenes take -1.29~MHz, -24.19~MHz, and -39.84~MHz in the negative charge state.
+Finally, we calculate hyperfine tensors for all possible charge states of the silicon vacancy and provide them in Table~\ref{tab:tab_hyp}.

 {\it Oxygen vacancies. }